-Of course, like so many other things in life, there's more than just one option out there, and it can be hard to tell whether the cheap remotes out there will be good enough, or if you need to splash out on a $300 / £300 / AU$500 clicking machine.
+But finding the right universal remote for you isn’t as simple as it sounds.
+There are lots of options available, which means it can be tricky to figure out whether the cheap remotes out there will be good enough, or if you need to splash out on a $300 / £300 / AU$500 clicking machine that might not be worth it in the long-run.

-But to help you from overspending on the best universal remotes, we've put together a complete guide for the gadget – what you need to know, how much you should spend, and which models we really like.
+To help you avoid overspending on one of the best universal remotes, we've put together a complete guide to everything you need to know about these futuristic clickers, including how they work, how much you should spend on one for your home, and which models we really like.

-So, what is the best universal remote, and what makes it worthy of your hard-earned cash?
+So, which is the best universal remote you can buy, and what makes it worthy of your hard-earned cash?

 Best universal remotes FAQs: quick questions answered